A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Single Task RF Fingerprint Learning

 \subsection{Open Set SEI and EDA}

-A key challenge when solving any of the above tasks is generalization towards emitter data not contained in the training dataset.
-Open Set Recognition (OSR) methods determine whether a sample belongs to the original training distribution or not.
-In the CS-SEI regime, a finite number of emitters are assumed in existence and a model is trained to discriminate between them; predicated on the Closed World Assumption (CWA) \cite{forssell2020equivalence}.
-From the OSR lens, the key challenge following training in the CS-SEI regime is to determine whether an individual sample presented to the trained model is an observation from a known emitter or an unknown one.
+When solving any of the above RFF-dependent tasks, the generalisation of the ML model to emitter data not contained in the training dataset could be a fundamental challenge.
+Open Set Recognition (OSR) methods typically first determine whether a sample belongs (or is sufficiently close) to the original training data distribution or not.
+In the CS-SEI regime, a finite number of emitters are assumed in existence and a model is trained to discriminate between them; predicated on the closed world assumption (CWA) \cite{forssell2020equivalence}.
+From the OSR lens, the key difficulty following training in the CS-SEI regime is to establish whether an individual sample presented to the trained model is an observation from a known emitter or an unknown one.
 The CWA ensures false positives occur on open set data since the model is designed to predict an emitter class from the set of known emitters.
-In contrast, the key Open Set (OS) challenge in EDA is understanding when the comparator has observed enough emitters in training such that it generalizes well to unknown ones.
-In other words, EDA learns to compare and is not conditioned on the emitter class.
-Without loss of generality, we introduce the OSR-SEI problem within the RFF ML framework using some terminology from \cite{vaze2021open}.
+In contrast, the critical open set (OS) obstacle in EDA is understanding when the comparator has observed enough emitters in training such that it generalises well to unknown ones.
+In other words, EDA learns to compare and is not conditioned on the emitter class. ~Without loss of generality, we introduce the OSR-SEI problem within the framework in Sections \ref{sec:framework} and \ref{sec:singletasks} using terminology from \cite{vaze2021open}.